pcengines/apu2-documentation/docs/research/ROCA.md

 Remember the current firmware version number, it will be needed later.
 Also note what is the value of `TPM platformAuth` - it must be `Empty Buffer` in order to perform an update.
-To do this, build and flash coreboot with TPM disabled in config menu.
+To do this, build and flash coreboot with TPM disabled in config menu, or use older version of BIOS - none of the v4.8.0.* versions have TPM support enabled.
 SeaBIOS doesn't need any modifications, it will not initialize TPM unless coreboot does.

 TPM firmwares are available with some of the UEFI and Windows images, like [these](ftp://ftp.supermicro.com/driver/TPM/9665FW%20update%20package_1.5.zip).